oknk/seaquence/guide.md

 ![]({{site.baseurl}}/images/guide/guide-midi.png)

-Seaquence supports MIDI!
-You can send notes and messages from each creature on MIDI channels 1-16, as well as receive notes and messages.
+Seaquence supports MIDI i/o!
+You can send/receive notes and messages to/from any creature on MIDI channels 1-16, and send/receive global clock-sync messages.

 ### A. MIDI IN CHANNEL
 1 thru 16.